 Stays Of Final Judgment While Appealing Family Law Cases Are Very Unlikely To Succeed In Florida.

-It is extraordinarily difficult to prevent the execution of a family law final judgment (known as a “stay”) that is pending an appeal.
+It is extraordinarily difficult to stay (prevent) the execution of a family law final judgment that is pending an appeal.
 To understand why, one must examine the Florida Rule of Appellate Procedure 9.310, the law that governs the issuance of stays pending appellate review.

-One might think that “money judgments” (for example: alimony, child support, and equitable distribution orders), which are prevalent in family law cases, might be subject to stays of execution.
-Actually, Florida law considers none of these examples to be “money judgments”.
-Appellate courts have repeatedly ruled that the enforcement of alimony and child support orders are imbued with the public interest of ensuring the support of family members, thus making them more important than mere debts.
+One might think that money paid for alimony, child support or and equitable property distribution orders, which are prevalent in family law cases, might be subject to stays of execution.
+But, Florida law considers none of these examples to be “money judgments”.
+Appellate courts have repeatedly ruled that the enforcement of alimony and child support orders are imbued with the public interest of ensuring the support of family members, thus making them more important than mere debts to be collected.

 And Equitable distribution orders, such as conveying title to a house or a car or dividing a retirement account, have been classified as acts that have to be performed, rather than money judgments.
 Therefore, neither alimony, child support or, equitable distribution orders can be automatically stayed by the posting of a bond.